 PS in the event you need to call 911, call us first.
-If you need to call you will get a dispatcher for the wrong state/county, once connected ask to be transferred to WINNEBAGO county Illinois/ town of Durand so you can get help.
+If you need to call you will get a dispatcher for the wrong state/county, once connected ask to be transferred to WINNEBAGO county Illinois so you can get proper help.

-You can always call us for any problem, Dennis is a retired firefighter/medic and willing to help.
+You can always call us for any problem, Dennis is a retired firefighter/medic and will help.

 Our township roads are posted in spring for a month, otherwise solid with 73,250 pound weight limits.
 No problems with any size rig.
 We have semis deliver on the farm 11 months a year.